What is Methamphetamine?

-There is va ery little risk of dying from meth withdrawal.
-It is important to stay hydrated because the body can go through some dehydration.
-Water is the best bet and staying away from drinking too much coffee or carbonated drinks which can cause more dehydration.
-Speaking with the onsite nutritionist or chef is important to keep a healthy diet of vegetables and fruits, to assist in the withdrawal and recovery process.
-Taking vitamins and supplements, along with nutritional drinks may help speed up the body’s recovery as well.
-Getting enough rest and sleep is important, especially the first week of treatment.
-Light exercise is important for mood stabilization.
+There is a minimal risk of dying from meth withdrawal.
+It is essential to stay hydrated because the body can go through some dehydration.
+Water is the best bet and staying away from drinking too much coffee or carbonated drinks, which can cause more dehydration.
+Speaking with the onsite nutritionist or chef is vital to keep a healthy diet of vegetables and fruits, to assist in the withdrawal and recovery process.
+Taking vitamins and supplements, along with nutritional drinks, may help speed up the body’s recovery as well.
+Getting enough rest and sleep is essential, especially during the first week of treatment.
+Light exercise is necessary for mood stabilization.
 Yoga, walking, and light workouts are especially beneficial to the meth addict in recovery.
 Learning how to increase serotonin and dopamine levels naturally is a tool for long*term recovery from meth.

 Methamphetamine Addiction Treatment

 Methamphetamine addiction treatment at Vogue Recovery Center includes expert psychotherapy and a multidisciplinary approach designed to give you a customized goal-oriented experience.
 Utilizing the science of addiction medicine in a comfortable, exclusive environment – Vogue provides an abundance of comfort and path to restoration.
 Using a solution-focused approach, our team will address the many reasons you began abusing Methamphetamine.
 Taking into consideration your family history, traumatic life events, unique stress factors, relationship challenges, and individual patterns – our experts will assess your strengths and weaknesses and design a customized treatment plan that meets your personal needs.